wing5wong/artisan-whs-static/source/_news/2020-06-16_whanganui-high-school-june-newsletter.md

 ---
 **Life as a Year 9 Student**

-New students and their whānau often ask "What is life like at Wanganaui High School?".
+New students and their whānau often ask "What is life like at Whanganaui High School?".

 We interviewed eight of our Year 9 students to seek answers from their perspective.